 The two surveyors will then negotiate the terms of the Party Wall Award so that they are fair and reasonable for both parties.
 In this scenario, the two surveyors will jointly appoint a third surveyor, who will make a final decision in any circumstances where they cannot agree.
 However, this situation is uncommon.

 At Squarepoint Chartered Surveyors, we can have extensive experience with Party Walls and will act on behalf of either party (or as a jointly-appointed surveyor) for renovations, construction and demolition, including basement extensions and loft conversions.

-Squarepoint Chartered Surveyors are experienced Party Wall Surveyors in London with 20+ years in the business.
-For valuable professional advice on any Party Wall related matter, please contact us on 0207 651 0000 or email us your enquiry.
+Squarepoint Chartered Surveyors have experienced Party Wall Surveyors in London with 20+ years in the business.
+For valuable professional advice on any Party Wall-related matter, please contact us at 0207 651 0000 or email us your enquiry.